-Estimating the effect of MCC on increased tax revenues begins with the present value of the students' future earnings stream, which is displayed in Column 4 of Table 3.2.
-To this we apply a multiplier derived from Emsi's MR-SAM model to estimate the added labor income created in the state as students and businesses spend their higher earnings.35 As labor income increases, so does non-labor income, which consists of monies gained through investments.
+35 For a full description of the Emsi MR-SAM model, see Appendix 4.

+which consists of monies gained through investments.
 To calculate the growth in non-labor income, we multiply the increase in labor income by a ratio of the Nebraska gross state product to total labor income in the state.
 We also include the spending impacts discussed in Section 2 that were created in FY 2015-16 from the operations and construction spending of the college and student spending.
 To each of these, we apply the prevailing tax rates so we capture only the tax revenues attributable to state and local government from this additional revenue.